MaximeMichaud/kvs-conversion-server/README.md

 - **Tailscale Support for Restricted Environments**: Integrate Tailscale to ensure the conversion server operates effectively within private network environments.
 This approach simplifies connectivity without the complexities of traditional network configuration methods, enhancing secure access and interoperability across restrictive firewalls or network filters.

-- **FFmpeg Version Selection**: Implement the option for users to select between different FFmpeg versions (5.x, 6.x, 7.x) depending on their specific requirements for video processing capabilities and compatibility with various codecs and formats.
+- **FFmpeg Version Selection**: Implement the option for users to select between different FFmpeg versions (5.x LTS, 6.x, 7.x LTS, 8.x) depending on their specific requirements for video processing capabilities and compatibility with various codecs and formats.
+Currently, KVS doesn't seem to have any compatibility issues with newer FFmpeg versions.

 - **Enabling SSL with vsftpd (FTPS)**: Provide the option to configure SSL for vsftpd to enhance security by enabling FTPS.
 This feature will allow encrypted file transfers, protecting data integrity and confidentiality during file uploads and downloads.